 9. In this regard, I have instructed Ministers, to remove all the impediments that are slowing down the growth of any industry under their mandate.
 My expectation is that issues of land, lengthy application processes and sometimes duplicate license requirements and inspections will be reduced to facilitate all of you.

-14. Government therefore acknowledges challenges in natural resource utilisation hence the need to promote facilitation of a regulated natural resource based sector.
-This should be premised on sustainable off-take, science based quota setting and efficient utilisation of the resources.
+14. Government, therefore, acknowledges challenges in natural resource utilisation hence the need to promote the facilitation of a regulated natural resource-based sector.
+This should be premised on sustainable off-take, science-based quota setting and efficient utilisation of the resources.
 We should also encourage natural resource enterprises by providing opportunities for communities, individuals and the private sector to participate in such ventures.

 15. Distinguished Ladies and Gentlemen, Government will consider the review of the Wildlife and National Parks Act (WCNP) of 1992 and other relevant Legislation to facilitate beneficiation of Wildlife resources.